nixworks/public/news/2007/10/23/README.md

 ##### Somalia
 ### [ The government of Somalia frees Idris Osman, the head of the World Food Programme in Somalia, after six days in detention. ](/news/2007/10/23/the-government-of-somalia-frees-idris-osman-the-head-of-the-world-food-programme-in-somalia-after-six-days-in-detention.md)
-_Context: World Food Programme, Idris Osman, Somalia_
+_Context: World Food Programme, Somalia, Idris Osman_

 ##### Nike, Inc.
 ### [ Nike agrees to buy United Kingdom sportswear firm Umbro for GBP285 million. ](/news/2007/10/23/nike-agrees-to-buy-united-kingdom-sportswear-firm-umbro-for-agbp285-million.md)
-_Context: Umbro, British, GBP, sportswear, Nike, Inc._
+_Context: GBP, Umbro, Nike, Inc., sportswear, United Kingdom_

 ##### United States Government
 ### [ A United States Government report states that the Department of State is unable to account for much of the $1.2 billion in funding that it gave to DynCorp International to train Iraqi police. ](/news/2007/10/23/a-united-states-government-report-states-that-the-department-of-state-is-unable-to-account-for-much-of-the-1-2-billion-in-funding-that-it.md)
-_Context: United States Government, DynCorp International, $, State Department, Iraq_
+_Context: Iraq, State Department, $, United States Government, DynCorp International_

 ## [Previous Day...](/news/2007/10/22/index.md)